Golden Rule (fiscal policy)

-The Golden Rule in the United Kingdom
+In the United Kingdom

 The Golden Rule was one of several fiscal policy principles set out by the incoming Labour government in 1997.
 These were first set out by then Chancellor of the Exchequer Gordon Brown in his 1997 budget speech.
-Subsequently they were formalised in the Finance Act 1998 and in the Code for Fiscal Stability, approved by the House of Commons in December 1998.
+Subsequently, they were formalised in the Finance Act 1998 and in the Code for Fiscal Stability, approved by the House of Commons in December 1998.

 In 2005 there was speculation that the Chancellor had manipulated these rules as the treasury had moved the reference frame for the start of the economic cycle to two years earlier (from 1999 to 1997).
-The implications of this are to allow for £18 billion - £22 billion more of borrowing.
+The implications of this were to allow for £18 billion – £22 billion more of borrowing.

-The Government's other fiscal rule is the Sustainable investment rule, which requires it to keep debt at a "prudent level".
+The government's other fiscal rule is the Sustainable investment rule, which requires it to keep debt at a "prudent level".
 This is currently set at below 40% of GDP in each year of the current cycle.

-Between 2009 and 2021, the Golden Rule was abandoned but after the October 2021 budget speech by Rishi Sunak the Golden Rule was restored.
+Between 2009 and 2021, the Golden Rule in the United Kingdom was abandoned, however after the October 2021 budget speech by Rishi Sunak the Golden Rule was restored.

-The Golden Rule in France
+Although the United Kingdom does not use the term "golden rule" anymore, the government does still use fiscal rules.
+They dictate that the budget should be balanced or in surplus by 2029–30, net financial debt should fall as a share of the economy by 2029–30, and that welfare should stay below a certain level.

+In France

 In France, the lower house of parliament voted in favour of reforming articles 32, 39 and 42 of the French constitution on 12 July 2011.
-In order to come into force the amendments need to be passed by a 3/5 majority of the combined upper and lower houses (Congress).
+In order to come into force the amendments need to be passed by a three fifths majority of the combined upper and lower houses (Congress).

-The Golden Rule in Germany
+In Germany

-In 2009 articles 109, 115 and 143 of Germany's constitution were amended to introduce the Schuldenbremse ("debt brake"), a balanced budget provision.
+In 2009, articles 109, 115 and 143 of Germany's constitution were amended to introduce the Schuldenbremse ("debt brake"), a balanced budget provision.
 The reform will come into effect in 2016 for the state and 2020 for the regions.

-The Golden Rule in Spain
+In Spain

 On 7 September 2011, the Spanish Senate approved an amendment to article 135 of the Spanish constitution introducing a cap on the structural deficit of the state (national, regional and municipal).
 The amendment will come into force from 2020.

-The Golden Rule in Italy
+In Italy

 On 7 September 2011, the Italian Lower House approved a constitutional reform introducing a balanced budget obligation to Article 81 of the Italian constitution.
 The rule will come into effect in 2014.

 That reform is rooted in the European Stability and Growth Pact and in the s.c. fiscal compact.
-It has led to the abandonment of the ideological neutrality that characterized the Italian fiscal constitution in favor of a clearly neoclassical inspiration.
+It has led to the abandonment of the ideological neutrality that characterised the Italian fiscal constitution in favour of a clearly neoclassical inspiration.